Overview of the STAR+PLUS HCBS Program

 Eligibility Requirements for STAR+PLUS Program

 The STAR+PLUS HCBS Program is for Texas residents who are elderly (65+) or a minimum of 21 years old and disabled who are at risk of nursing home placement.
-Additional eligibility criteria are listed below.
+Additional eligibility criteria follows and is relevant for 2023.
 Reading these criteria can be confusing.
-An as alternative, one can take a Texas Medicaid eligibility test here.
+An as alternative, one can take a Texas Medicaid Eligibility Test here.

 Financial Criteria: Income, Assets & Home Ownership